Church of the Ascension, Chicago

 The Church of the Ascension is an Anglo-Catholic parish in the Episcopal Diocese of Chicago.
 Founded in 1857 as a mission of St. James Church, it is now located on North La Salle Drive on Chicago's Near North Side.
 The church became a part of the Anglo-Catholic movement in 1869.
 The principal service on Sunday is the Solemn High Mass celebrated at 11 a.m., according to Rite II in the Episcopal Church's Book of Common Prayer (1979).
 This Mass is celebrated at the High Altar (facing east), and includes three sacred ministers, many acolytes, incense, and music provided by a professional choir.
 The mass includes processions and other devotions on certain feasts and holy days.

+The church reported 210 members in 2015 and 128 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $914,483.
+Average Sunday attendance (ASA) in 2024 was 95 persons, down from a reported 111 in 2016.

 Special liturgies and observances

 The Church of the Ascension holds many special services throughout the church year, including a Solemn Festival of Lessons and Carols in Advent, a special Mass on the Feast of the Ascension, our Feast of Title (always a Thursday 40 days after Easter), a Solemn procession on Corpus Christi, Solemn High Masses on other Festivals of Our Lord and Our Lady, Requiem Masses on All Souls’ Day, as well as Stations of the Cross on the Fridays in Lent.